scdenney/ba3_text_as_data/README.md

 ---

 ## 📜 License & Use
-This repository is for educational use in the BA3 Korean Studies program at Leiden University.
+This repository is for educational use in the KoreaStudies program at Leiden University.